 - Consider applying a waterproofing solution with a pump sprayer.
 Apply the waterproofing solution directly to dry boards and let cure for 24 hours.
 Fill any cracks with wood filler, spackle or caulk, then sand until smooth.

 - Most composite decking does not require sealants, but some can be stained with product designed for composites to restore or improve their appearance.

 Learning how to maintain a wooden deck can involve making a long-term maintenance schedule for inspections, cleanings and refinishing as needed.
 Attentive wood deck maintenance can keep it looking its best and make it less likely you’ll have to replace the whole thing.

 The Home Depot delivers online orders when and where you need them.
 Need tools for your deck maintenance?
-Consider rental from The Home Depot.
-Rental for as long as you need it to get the project done.
+Consider rtool rental from The Home Depot.
+Rent for as long as you need it to get the project done.